Happiness through Contentment - The Retreat Phase

 A lot of unhappiness and anxiety in life comes about because of the trivial things we modern humans consider important and trying to control some things we really have no control over.

 The human rat race is centred on hate, greed, self-importance, selfishness, a feeling of entitlement and pretentiousness.
 People pretending to achieve something that really means nothing in the grand scheme of things.
 The Human rat race is a tiring, never ending process that consumes the life of the person running it, the human rat race is exhausting.
-Human life is so short, it really is and in our haste, and determination to achieve what other people think we should achieve, humans have lost sight of what should really be important and what being alive should be all about, Happiness through Contentment.
+Human life is so short, it really is and in our haste, and determination to achieve what other people think we should achieve, made humans have lost sight of what should really be important and what being alive is all about, Happiness through Contentment.

 For the most part people live for other people’s approval.
 Which is so very sad and a pitiful way of existing.
 Even I was a victim of this concept of living for other people’s approval but consider the fact that we come into this world alone and we will leave this world alone.
 We must live for our own approval first and by our own standards based on good morals and values.
 Which is why each one of us must make sure, that however we choose to live our lives, whatever we choose to do with our lives, it must be both beneficial and fulfilling.

 Whatever we do in life, must add to our contentment and to be content is to be happy and at peace with oneself and the world.
-If you find that the human rat race, the greed and materialism is beneficial, fulfilling and adds contentment and happiness to your life then you have achieved your utopia because it is not for me to define what is contentment to you.
+If you find that the human rat race, the greed and materialism is beneficial, fulfilling and adds contentment and happiness to your life then you have achieved your utopia, because it is not for me to define what is contentment to you.
 For a lot of people war is contentment, death and destruction defines them.
 They are not happy unless they are exerting their dominance over others.
 Determining who have the right to live and who must die.
 But Happiness through Contentment cannot come at the expense of human life.

 You are NOTHING unless you own this, useless and worthless!
+Really?

 The first phase of my life can best be described as climbing the corporate ladder, to impress upon others.
 It was characterized by the futile attempt at wealth accumulation, promotion and power while trying to live for other people’s approval.
 I was lucky enough to start my profession as a hobby which meant it was not something I had to do to make a living but something I enjoyed doing and spend many hours having fun doing it.
 My hobby that became my profession, use to add value, meaning and purpose to my life as it gave me the opportunity to escape the real world and live in a virtual world.